Skip to main content

 • you are testing local deployment behavior or HTTP integrations

-• you operate production infrastructure (trading engine, vault manager, treasury ops, bot fleet) and want WalletSuite running alongside it as a long-lived local service, pinned at startup to its own OWS agent token — one deployment represents one identity
+• you operate production infrastructure (trading engine, treasury ops, bot fleet) and want WalletSuite running alongside it as a long-lived local service

 For most users, stdio is still simpler.
 If you do not specifically need an HTTP endpoint, use one of the Install Guides instead.